DaveC6662/GalleryCreator/README.md

 Your contributions can help make GalleryCreator even better!
 Fork the repository and submit a pull request with your suggested changes or enhancements.

 ## License
 GalleryCreator is open-source software, licensed under the Apache 2.0 License.
-For more details, see the LICENSE.md file.
+For more details, see the LICENSE file.

 ## Author
 - Davin Chiupka